How to Break Out of Your Winter Vegetables Rut

 Eating seasonally can become a bit monotonous this time of year.
 The pickings are slim at the market, and it’s all too easy to “rinse, repeat” your standby recipes for kale, beets and Brussels sprouts.
 Maybe this New Year you can resolve to explore some new winter vegetables!

-Below we’ve collected a few lesser-known crops and simple, creative recipes that can keep you inspired through the winter doldrums.
-To find these veggies, check out one of the Northwest’s year-round farmers markets, visit the farm store at 21 Acres in Woodinville, WA, or Our Table in Sherwood, OR.
+We’ve collected a few lesser-known crops and simple, creative recipes that can keep you inspired through the winter doldrums.
+To find these veggies, check out one of the Northwest’s year-round farmers markets.

 For whatever reason, turnips don’t get the love that other veggies do.
 But this white root vegetable is one of the most delicious and versatile crops of the winter season.
 Whether slowly braised with cider and maple, tossed with carrots to add variety to stews or simply grated and added to a winter slaw, turnips can be prepared in a multitude of creative and tasty ways.
 And let’s not forget the greens!
 Rich in calcium, lutein and vitamins A, K and C, the greens from young salad turnips will add depth of flavor when tossed into your next kale or chard sauté.